omidabed/Omid-s-wbsite/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My researrch interests are active photonic devices and deep learning.
+bio: My researrch interests are nanophotonics and deep learning.

 interests:
-- Active Photonic Devices
 - Nanophotonics
 - Artificial Neural Networks